xNeonCatGirlx/Peronsonal-Blog-Fuwari/src/content/posts/oracle-server.md

 Aaaaaaand that is pretty much it.
 You should by now have a working server and feel free to mess around with it.

-I am planning to have a seperate blog about interesting projects you can run on your server, from easy to hard.
+I am planning to have a separate blog about interesting projects you can run on your server, from easy to hard.
 This is my first ever blog and hope you like it.
-There will be more blog abot tech and planes coming up.
+There will be more blog about tech and planes coming up.